rr-retroroot/emulationstation-de/USERGUIDE.md

 The setup for event scripts is a bit technical, so refer to the [INSTALL.md](INSTALL.md#custom-event-scripts) document to see how it's configured.

-## Portable installation (Windows only)

-On Windows, ES-DE can be installed to and run from a removable media device such as a USB memory stick.
-Together with games and emulators this makes for a fully portable retrogaming solution.
-The setup is somewhat technical, refer to [INSTALL.md](INSTALL.md#portable-installation-on-windows) to see how it's done.

 ## Command line options

 See the [INSTALL.md](INSTALL.md#command-line-options) document for a list of the command line options per operating system.

 ## Supported game systems